Floriferous/marvel-search/README.md

 - Clone the repo
 - Start the app using `yarn start`

-## Search strategy
+## Search optimization

 - Each search result is being cached in the `searchResults` reducer.
-When an additional character is typed, it returns the most recent result from the API, to avoid showing results, followed by a loading screen, then followed by results.
+When an additional character is typed, it returns the most recent result from the API, to avoid showing results, followed by a loading screen, then followed by results again.
-- When a previous search returns nothing, each subsequent character will not trigger a new unnecessary search (this assumes MARVEL's API behaves accordingly).
+- When searching, previous results are checked to make search a new query is useful.
+If a previous result returned an empty array, a new query is not being made.

 ## Tradeoffs and limitations